 I'm not wrong, right?

-The people just don't come across on video at all.
+The Democrats have picked the most unpleasant video personas, you know, the people who just don't come across on video at all.

 And Trump went the other way.

-And they was the opposite way.
+And it was the opposite way.

-So getting rid of Nadler, I wonder if they'll wise up and try to get more pleasant looking people to lead them.
+So getting rid of Nadler, I wonder if they'll wise up and try to get more pleasant-looking people to lead them.

 Well, here's something I haven't developed a full opinion on.

-and they came in with that 98 days they delivered the report on the root causes which wouldn't be confirmed but rather you know their best take what the root causes for autism would be.
+They delivered the report on the root causes, which wouldn't be confirmed, but rather, you know, their best take at what the root causes for autism would be.

 And so now they've reported it.